-Breading the cauliflower florets before cooking them brings lots of interesting texture and makes them more hearty and filling.
+Just like in this orange cauliflower, breading cauliflower florets before cooking them brings lots of interesting texture and makes them more hearty and filling.
 You will cover the pieces with a batter (flour and water based) and then roll them in panko.
 This will help get the cauliflower pieces get nice and crispy, even without using any oil.
 And it is very easy to make!

 1- Make the oven-baked breaded cauliflower bites

 Chop the cauliflower in florets.
 Keep them large enough, see the picture below.